Signed in as:

 The DMV NSBE, Jr. Chapter is a Pre-College Initiative (PCI) Program of the National Society of Black Engineers (NSBE) which is designed to stimulate the interest in science, technology, engineering, and mathematics fields, or STEM.
 The goal is to encourage students in grades K–12 to attend college and pursue technical degrees.
 Students are exposed to engineering through a year-round STEM program that includes competitions in robotics, wind turbine energy challenges, math and designing cities of the future.

 Math is the basis of all things STEM.
 Without math proficiency students will have difficulty being successful in engineering, medicine & other STEM related endeavors.
 DMV NSBE, Jr. Chapter’s PCI program will provide activities to help students discover first-hand how math, engineering and technology relate to the world around them and discover the excitement of academic excellence, leadership, technical development and teamwork.

 Please take a moment to learn more about us by exploring our website.
 We'd love to hear from you if you're interested in joining our DC Metro Area Chapter; Volunteering as a Mentor or Coach; being a Guest Speaker; or becoming a Sponsor!

-Chapter Meetings: 1st Sunday of every month (5pm-6pm)
+Chapter Meetings: 1st Sunday of every month (5pm-6pm, Typically)